sirimullalab/DLSCORE/README.md

 DLSCORE will be producing the number of networks specified with in `-n`, NNScore 2.0 will display 20, and vina 6.
 The output thrown by DLSCORE and NNScore 2.0 are pKd values, while Vina gives delta G (kcal/mol)

 The same applies for the rest of the proteins and ligands.
-To see the rest of the protein-ligand complexes for our dataset (300 from PDBbind v.2016 refined-set), please take a look at [results].
+To see the rest of the protein-ligand complexes for our dataset (300 from PDBbind v.2016 refined-set), please read our [research article](www.includelink.com)

 ## Built with